Work Study

 These principles can be considered under three different groups.

-• Those related to the design of tools and equipment.
+• Those related to the use of the human body.• Those related to the workplace arrangement, and• Those related to the design of tools and equipment.

 1. Principles related to the use of human body: